dimq/sample-todo-app-docker-compose/README.md

 You will have to deploy the database yourself and the app.
 You should deliver the necessary yaml to deploy it onto kubernetes.

+> [!WARNING]
+> If the necessary healthcheck is not present you will notice that the app will crash.
+> This is badly coded but you will be forced to implement the necessary test check yourself in kubernetes.

 Good luck!